rubysamurai/cryptology/README.md

 gem 'cryptology'
 ```

-Save `Gemfile` and execute `bundle` command to install the gem.
+Save `Gemfile` and execute `$ bundle` command to install the gem.

 Or to install it yourself run this command:

 ```
 $ gem install cryptology